Overplay/AmstelBright/app/src/main/java/io/ourglass/amstelbright/services/http/README.md

 then the handler.
 All of our JSON handlers inherit from the abstract class `JSONHandler`. `JSONHandler` does al the common work needed for any JSON response so only the unique work needs to be implemented.

-Resource Loading CHanges from Stock NanoHTTP
+Resource Loading Changes from Stock NanoHTTP
 --------------------------------------------

 NanoHTTPD does a bunch of reource loading based off the classpath like so: